Screen#

 show image file [1 v]

-The draw pixel block draws a pixel at the specified (x, y) screen coordinate in the current pen color.
+The draw pixel on screen stack block draws one pixel at the selected x and y coordinate using the current pen color.

 draw pixel stack block#